autoshares/autoshares-documentation/README.md

 ---
 description: >-
-  Details on ETNA Trader Suite of applications for online broker-dealers describing its components, features and more.
+  Details on Autoshares Trader Suite of applications for online broker-dealers describing its components, features and more.
 ---

-# What is ETNA Trader?
+# What is Autoshares Trader?

-ETNA Trader Suite of Applications is a white label web trading platform for online broker-dealers.
-ETNA Trader is an all-in-one front to back office solution for online brokers
+Autoshares Trader Suite of Applications is a white label web trading platform for online broker-dealers.
+Autoshares Trader is an all-in-one front to back office solution for online brokers

-ETNA Trader consists of several components: web trader, mobile trading applications for iOS and Android, OMS with middle and back office and trading APIs.
+Autoshares Trader consists of several components: web trader, mobile trading applications for iOS and Android, OMS with middle and back office and trading APIs.

-ETNA Trader can be used as a whole turn key trading suite for running an online broker-dealer business, or certain components can be private labeled separately such as: web trader, mobile applications, trading API or broker back office with OMS.
+Autoshares Trader can be used as a whole turn key trading suite for running an online broker-dealer business, or certain components can be private labeled separately such as: web trader, mobile applications, trading API or broker back office with OMS.

 Features include: